Skip to main content

 In addition to the military pension itself, however, there is also wife's survivor annuity on that pension.
 That annuity, acquired by the parties during the marriage, is a marital asset.
 As we held in Miller and Garren, 208 Ore.
 App.
 619, 623, 145 P3d 285 (2006), a survivor's annuity is analogous to an unvested pension and is subject to [9] valuation and the court's disposition on dissolution.
 Although it is possible that wife could die before husband and never see the benefits from the annuity, in light of the 18-year disparity in their ages, it is likely that wife will survive husband.
 As in Miller, the parties' expert in this case took into account the contingency of wife's survival when valuing annuity.
 Wife is the only beneficiary of the survivor annuity, and it will provide her with income for many years.
 We conclude that it is appropriate to take wife's survivor annuity into account in the property distribution and that the trial court erred in failing to do so.
 As we have noted, the present value of wife's survivor annuity is $84,855.
 That value should be assigned to wife in the property division.[xiv]

 Lower Base Amount.
-When you can’t dissuade the other side from SBP, then consider the selection by COL Doe of a base amount that’s lower than his full retired pay when he’s not been married to Mrs. Doe the entire term of his service.
-After all, does it sense to him that she should get 55% of his full retired pay when he dies if she was only married to him for 10 of the 20 years he served?
+When you can’t dissuade the other side from SBP, then consider the selection by COL Roberts of a base amount that’s lower than his full retired pay when he’s not been married to Mrs. Roberts the entire term of his service.
+After all, does it make sense to him that she should get 55% of his full retired pay when he dies if she was only married to him for 10 of the 20 years he served?
 In this situation, with her pension share at half of 50% of his retired pay (or 25%), she should get the same dollar amount at his death, not 55% of his full retired pay.
 This is sometimes termed a “mirror award” – the death benefit mirrors the life benefit.

 Who Pays the Premium?
-COL Doe might say, “Why doesn’t my wife have to pay for SBP?
+COL Roberts might say, “Why doesn’t my wife have to pay for SBP?
 After all, she wants it!
 I’ll be dead and gone by the time she gets it.
 She should have to pay the premium.”
 Unfortunately for the SM, it doesn’t work that way with the retired pay center.
-You can submit as many orders as you want – signed by judges, certified by clerks and approved by the highest court you can find – and they’ll still pay no attention if you try to shift the premium payment to Mrs. Doe by telling the pay center to take the premium out of her share.
+You can submit as many orders as you want – signed by judges, certified by clerks and approved by the highest court you can find – and they’ll still pay no attention if you try to shift the premium payment to Mrs. Roberts by telling the pay center to take the premium out of her share.
 The retired pay center will refuse to do it since the SBP premium, according to USFSPA, comes off the top before determining disposable retired pay.
 This results in the parties both paying the SBP premium in the same ratio as their share of the military pension is divided.

 • Then figure out the dollar amount for the SBP premium.
 Use 6.5% except for Guard/Reserve members who choose immediate coverage at the 20-year point.
 This is multiplied by the member’s retired pay unless a lower amount has been – or will be - selected).